-We have audited the financial report of Sandon Capital Activist Fund (the "Fund"), which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of the Sandon Capital Activist Fund (the Fund), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of cash flows and the statement of changes in equity for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration of the Fund.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Fund as at 30 June 2022, and its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.
+In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of the Fund as at 30 June 2023 and its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
 We are independent of the Fund in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.